Workbench-Build/workbook/docs/index.md

 - Do all parties involved in your token system (end users, service providers, token holders, etc..) have tokens so that they can participate in the financial upside and management of the token system?
 If not, why not?
 How can you enable more stakeholders to participate in a meaningful way?
 - Are there features you want that aren't available via any of the token system templates available?
 - How will the addition of a feature/mechanism affect your token economy?
 Will it increase velocity or create a sink that locks up supply (and liquidity)?
+- Can you easy answer who, what, when, where, and why questions about your token system?

 **Examples:**